kmaaallen/bake_book/README.md

 ##### My Saved Recipes
 - If the user has not saved any recipes yet they see a message “You haven't saved any recipes yet.
 Browse the collection here.”
 Where ‘here’ is a link to the homepage.
 - If the user has saved recipes those recipes are displayed in the same format as on the homepage.
 - On each recipe card the user also has the option to ‘unsave’ the recipe using the unsave button.
 Clicking this refreshes the page and the unsaved recipe is removed.
+This will also decrease that recipe's save count by one.

 ##### Login page
 - I created a login form with a basic username and password functionality.